SANS Investigative Forensic Toolkit (SIFT) Workstation Version 3

 - How To Create a Super Timeline

-SIFT workstation is playing an important role for the Brazilian national prosecution office, specially due to Brazilian government budgetary constraints.
-Its forensic capabilities are bundled on a way that allows an investigation to be conducted much faster than it would take if not having the right programs grouped on such great Linux distribution.
+SIFT workstation is playing an important role for the Brazilian national prosecution office, especially due to Brazilian government budgetary constraints.
+Its incident response and forensic capabilities are bundled on a way that allows an investigation to be conducted much faster than it would take if not having the right programs grouped on such great Linux distribution.
 The new version, which will be bootable, will be even more helpful.
 I'd highly recommend SIFT for government agencies or other companies as a first alternative, for acquisition and analysis, from the pricey forensics software available on the market.

 - Marcelo Caiado, M.Sc., CISSP, GCFA, EnCE

-What I like the best about SIFT is that my forensic analysis is not limited because of only being ableto run a forensic tool on a specific host operating system.
+What I like the best about SIFT is that my forensic analysis is not limited because of only being ableto run an incident response or forensic tool on a specific host operating system.
 With the SIFT VM Appliance, I can create snapshots to avoid cross-contamination of evidence from case to case, and easily manage system and AV updates to the host OS on my forensic workstation.
 Not to mention, being able to mount forensic images and share them as read-only with my host OS, where I can run other forensic tools to parse data, stream-lining the forensic examination process.

 - Brad Garnett www.digitalforensicsource.com